 - Use a good digital meat thermometer for this, don’t rely on the pop up thingy inside some birds.
 You don’t need to go overboard either.
 These are two of our favorites.
 The ThermoPop (to the right) is only $29, and the Classic Thermapen is $79.
 They both do the job great.

 Best Wood Type for Smoking a Turkey

 You will get opinions across the board.
-We like fruit woods like cherry and apple for the sweeter flavor and reddish color.
+We like fruit woods, like cherry and apple, for the sweeter flavor and reddish color.
 Want a more intense smoke experience?
-Go oak or mesquite.
+Try oak or mesquite.

 Frozen vs Fresh Turkey

 It takes a few days for a frozen bird to defrost, so be sure to plan ahead.
-We like fresh, and buy a couple of days prior to Thanksgiving.
-When buying, make sure you look to see if it is pre-brined.
-A pre-brined bird already soaked won’t take on much more brine flavor (think osmosis), so an un-brined fresh bird is our favorite and what we recommend.
+We like fresh, and buy our turkeys a couple of days prior to Thanksgiving.
+When buying a fresh turkey, make sure you look to see if it is pre-brined.
+A pre-brined bird is already soaked and won’t take on much more brine flavor (think osmosis), so an un-brined fresh bird is our favorite and what we recommend.

 Traveling and still want to smoke your turkey?